renovatebot/renovate/docs/usage/self-hosted-configuration.md

 - use the Bitbucket platform, or
 - use a self-hosted GitHub App with CLI (required)

-If you're using a Personal Access Token (PAT) to authenticate then you should not set a `username`.
+If you are using a Personal Access Token (PAT) to authenticate then you should not set a `username`.

 ## writeDiscoveredRepos